All Episodes

 It's as if he's the product of a totally different evolutionary chain in a universe where the laws are slightly but distinctly at variance to ours.

-When given a choice between left and right, the flake goes up, if not for the eighth dimension.
+When given a choice between left and right, the flake goes up, if not through the eighth dimension.

 And although there's plenty of rationalization, there's never a logical reason for any of it.